akshita-2002/SQL/sqlNotes.md

  6. Lower -> converts to LOWECASE
  7. Ltrim -> deletes the characters or spaces from left
  8. RTrim -> deletes the characters or spaces from right
- 9. CharIndex -> gives the index of character we are searching for in the string
+ 9. CharIndex -> gives the index of character or word we are searching for in the string
  10. Replace -> replaces the character
  11. Concat -> combines two strings
  12. Replicate -> repeats